AirPods Pro 2

 There are two methods for obtaining and entering your hearing test results:

-Method #1: Upload an audiogram that you already have.
+Method #1 (best way): Upload an audiogram that you already have.

-Method #2: Test your hearing using the Mimi App, and share your results with your Apple Health app
+Method #1 (easiest way): Test your hearing using the Mimi App, and share your results with your Apple Health app

 Because it’s probably the most common way for users to set up the Airpods Pro 2 as a hearing aid, I also plan to provide a mini-review of the Mimi Hearing Test app.
-In a nutshell, I have some reservations about recommending this method for customizing your AirPods 2, because you’ll benefit so much more by seeing an audiologist.
+In a nutshell, I have some reservations about recommending online hearing tests for customizing your AirPods Pro and other OTC hearing aids and hearables, because you’ll benefit so much more by seeing an audiologist.
 However, it is certainly better than doing nothing!

 What happens after uploading your hearing test